 Metaphysical

-as 'originating behind'
+as 'originating after'

 Morphological analysis